Cassiano-Schmeiske/Health_Insurance_Cross_Sell/README.md

 # 9. Next stepsPossible points to be addressed in the second cycle:

--Work with new combinations of feature
+- Work with new combinations of feature

--Test new machine learning models
+- Test new machine learning models

--Try new models after balance
+- Try new models after balance

--Apply cross validation and hyper paramaters
+- Apply cross validation and hyper paramaters

 # 10. Technologies